Menstrual Cup Dangers; The Facts

 Diva Cup Model 1 and Wash

-Perfect for beginners and 100% planet based wash
+Perfect for beginners and 100% plant based wash

 NOT INSERTING A MENSTRUAL CUP PROPERLY